msv-lab/llm-play/README.md

 For equivalence relation commands, which require multiple arguments, the data and prompt placeholders are indexed, e.g. `%%RAW_DATA1%%` and `%%PROMPT2_LABEL%%`.

-## Troubleshooting
+## Other Options

-The `--debug` option prints detailed logs on stderr.
+The option `--debug` prints detailed logs on stderr.

+The option `--quiet` disables all stdout output.